projectfluent/python-fluent/README.md

 Date and time
 -------------

-Python `dateime.datetime` and `datetime.date` objects are also passed through locale aware functions:
+Python `datetime.datetime` and `datetime.date` objects are also passed through locale aware functions:

     >>> from datetime import date